Insource stands against racism.

 At Insource, we do not have the answers.
 We cannot independently eradicate systemic racism.
 However, Insource does and will continue to champion diversity.
 We will continue to have difficult conversations about race with honesty and compassion, to make Insource better and to play our role in improving the world we share and the clients we support.

-As a company, Insource shows this commitment through our words and actions.
+As a company, Insource shows our commitment through our words and actions.
 We respect all views and voices.
 We continue to look for ways to embody our commitment and encourage others to do the same.

 Specifically, we are:

-This is just the beginning.
+This is still just the beginning.
 By soliciting ideas from our staff for ways we can most efficiently help, we will use our collective experiences and wisdom to come up with a course of action that will be most effective in ending racial inequality.
 We urge you to join in your own way, at your own organization and beyond.